Sriharsh007-Techie/autonomous-racing-reinforcement-learning/README.md

 The repository contains:

 - The **Car Racing Environment** you are going to work on for this assignment.
-- A **environment yaml file** for the conda environment that will be used during the evaluation.
+- An **environment yaml file** for the conda environment that will be used during the evaluation.
 - **Exemplary scripts** with an example DDPG implementation to get you started into the project.

 The model directory contains an empty **model.obj** file.